beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 But this approach doesn't handle the case where there are two movies or theaters of the same name.
-So another workaround would have to be found there---maybe a unique identifier number for each theater and movie that we'd key off instead?
+So another workaround would have to be found there---may be a unique identifier number for each theater and movie that we'd key off instead?

 Now... what about that stretch goal to add movie times to all this?